DKNotusIT/DKNotus-Tour/README.md

 || sv | Swedish
 || tr | Turkish
 || uk | Ukrainian
 padding | 5 | Extra space around tour exposed elements.
-(Has only sense when sptlight option is true). position | right | Determines where hint shoul be shown relativly to element it describes.
+(Has only sense when spotlight option is true). position | right | Determines where hint should be shown relatively to element it describes.
 ||| Possible values: right, left, top and bottom.
 scroll | true | If true then scrolls window so selected element and hint would be as close as possible to the view center. spotlight | true | If true then covers everything except selected element and hint with shadow.

 All above options can be used for both: single hint description and for global options.
-With global options previous example can be writen like:
+With global options previous example can be written like:

 ```javascript
   $(function(){